vigneshwds/YouTube_Data_Harvesting_Warehousing/README.md

 - Streamlit
 - Pandas
 - Google API Client Library

+## Prerequisites
+- Python 3.7 or higher
+- PostgreSQL
+- Google API Key with access to YouTube Data API

 - ## Contact
 If you have any questions or feedback, please reach out to (mailto:vigneshoffical861@gmail.com).